 Can I bring my dependents (spouse and children) to the U.S.?

 Yes.
-Your spouse and/or dependent children may accompany you for the duration of your program.
-However, they must apply for the J-2 Visa (also sponsored through InterExchange Career Training USA).
-Please indicate on your application that you will be bringing your spouse and/or children with you and provide the dependent information requested in the application.
+Your spouse and/or dependent children may accompany you for the duration of your program on a J-2 Visa (also sponsored through InterExchange Career Training USA).
+Please complete the dependent information section in the application and upload the required dependent documents.

 Do my dependents need insurance?